-If you are travelling outside of Canada and you have had only viral vectorbased vaccines or different vaccines for your first 2 doses, you may be able to get additional doses.
-This is only if your destination requires you to have a certain COVID-19 vaccine series.
+If you are travelling outside of Canada, you may be able to get additional doses.
+This is only if your destination requires you to have a certain COVID-19 vaccine series or a dose within a certain time.

 Can I get a viral vector-based COVID-19 vaccine if I am pregnant or breastfeeding?